-The Trust Board will ensure there is a clear system and process in place for identifying possible mental health problems, including routes to escalate, and a clear referral and accountability system.
+The governing body/proprietor will ensure there is a clear system and process in place for identifying possible mental health problems, including routes to escalate, and a clear referral and accountability system. [school systems and processes for identification and routes to escalation should be included in the Procedures section of your CP policy].

-Staff can access further advice in a DfE guidance documents Preventing and tackling bullying and mental health and behaviour in schools which set out how staff can help prevent mental health problems by promoting resilience as part of an integrated, whole school approach to social and emotional wellbeing, which is tailored to the needs of children.
+Staff can access further advice in a DfE guidance documents Preventing and tackling bullying and mental health and behaviour in schools which set out how staff can help prevent mental health problems by promoting resilience as part of an integrated, whole school approach to social and emotional wellbeing, which is tailored to the needs of pupils.

-Lisa Bragg, the school's senior mental health lead will be a member of, or be supported by, the senior leadership team.
+[where there is a senior mental health lead role in your school] The school's senior mental health lead will be a member of, or be supported by, the senior leadership team.